 Cleveland, Ohio USA

 Despite being mainly a postural tremor, kinetic tremor may be present and sometimes a resting tremor of lesser severity may be appreciated.
-The tremor in ET is exacerbated by conditions as stress, exercise and fatigue, caffeine, certain medications and improves with relaxation and alcohol.
-Several tremor conditions are believed to be variants of essential tremors including: task-position specific tremor (primary writing tremor), isolated voice tremor, isolated chin tremor.
+The tremor in ET is exacerbated by conditions as stress, exercise and fatigue, caffeine, certain medications and improves with relaxation and small doses of alcohol.
+Patients frequently have a family history.

-The most common treatments for ET include: primidone, beta blockers such as proporanolol and benzodiazepines.
+The most common treatments for ET include: beta blockers such as proporanolol, primidone and topiramate.
 Sometimes, in medication-refractory tremor, deep brain stimulation of the VIM nucleus of the thalamus is considered.